top of page

 User Experience

-Once we figured out how to set up the initial 3D environment, the next hurdle was figuring out how to move around that environment.
+The next hurdle was figuring out how to move around that environment.
 As we looked into VR locomotion, we discovered that it can be a major cause of VR sickness, so that became a driving factor in many of our UX decisions.

 Locomotion